P2PSP/core/doc/DBS2/README.md

 Rules
 -----

-2. **Chunk scheduling at the peers:** The neighbours of a peers can be a subset of the rest of the team.
+2. **Chunk scheduling at the peers:** The neighbours of a peer can be a subset of the rest of the team.
 In other words, peers not necessary need to communicate directly with the rest of the team.
 For example, in the following team: